sybila/huctl/README.md

 There are currently three main classes you can use ```Parser```, ```Normalizer```, ```Optimizer```. ```Parser``` provides methods that will parse a file, string or a single formula string (you don't have to perform an assignment).
 These methods automatically resolve all includes and references.

-For more complex usage example, see [IntegrationTest]{https://github.com/sybila/CTL-Parser/blob/new_parser/src/test/kotlin/cz/muni/fi/ctl/IntegrationTest.kt}
+For more complex usage example, see the [IntegrationTest](https://github.com/sybila/CTL-Parser/blob/new_parser/src/test/kotlin/cz/muni/fi/ctl/IntegrationTest.kt)

 ###Building and using